smartdevicelink/sdl_evolution/proposals/NNNN-atf_facade_proposal.md

  - ExpectNotification - Create expectation for notification from SDL
  - ExpectRequest - Create expectation for request from SDL

-#### Mobile - Provide access to emulate Mobile device and manage its expectations
+#### Mobile - Provide ability to emulate Mobile device and manage its expectations

  - Connect - Create emulated Mobile device and connect it to SDL
  - Disconnect - Disconnect Mobile device from SDL